-For every physical activity, the body requires energy and the amount depends on the duration and type of activity.
-Energy is measured in calories and is obtained from the body stores or the food we eat.
+Energy is measured in calories obtained from the body stores or the food we eat.
+The body requires energy for every physical activity, and the amount depends on the duration and type of activity.
 This article looks at the energy expenditure for walking and running.

 Body mass can be used to predict energy expenditure with reasonable accuracy at walking speeds of 2 to 4 mph (3.2 to 6.4 km/hr).
-McArdle 2000) details the amount of calories you will burn per minute for ranges of body mass (weight) and speed when you walk on a firm level surface.
+McArdle (2000) details the number of calories you will burn per minute for ranges of body mass (weight) and speed when you walk on a firm level surface.

-When running at identical speeds, a trained distance runner runs at a lower percentage of their aerobic capacity than an untrained athlete does, even though the oxygen uptake during the run will be similar for both athletes.
-The demarcation between running and jogging depends on the individual's level of fitness.
-Independent of fitness it becomes far more economical from an energy viewpoint to change from walking to running when your speed exceeds 8km/hr (5mph).
-Above 8km/hr the oxygen intake for a walker exceeds the oxygen intake of a runner.
-At 10km/hr the walker's oxygen (O2) uptake is 40 ml/kg/min compared to 35 ml/kg/min for the runner.
-See McArdle 2000a .
+When running at identical speeds, a trained distance runner runs at a lower percentage of their aerobic capacity than an untrained athlete, even though the run's oxygen uptake will be similar for both athletes.
+The distinction between running and jogging depends on the individual's fitness level.
+Independent of fitness, it becomes far more economical from an energy viewpoint to change from walking to running when your speed exceeds 8km/hr (5mph).
+Above 8km/hr, a walker's oxygen intake exceeds a runner's oxygen intake.
+At 10km/hr, the walker's oxygen (O2) uptake is 40 ml/kg/min compared to 35 ml/kg/min for the runner See McArdle (2000) .

-McArdle 2000b) details the amount of calories you will burn per minute for ranges of body mass (weight) and speed when you run on a firm level surface
+McArdle (2000) details the number of calories you will burn per minute for ranges of body mass (weight) and speed when you run on a firm level surface

 How Exercises Compare

-The following table contains the approximate caloric expenditure in a 30 minute period of exercise for a person weighing 68kg for various exercises and intensity of work.
+The following table, adapted from McArdle (2000), contains the approximate caloric expenditure in 30 minutes of exercise for a person weighing 68kg for various exercises and the intensity of work.
 Add 10% for every 7kg over 68kg and deduct 10% for every 7kg under 68kg